Death Before Dishonor XVIII: Storylines

 At Glory By Honor Night 1, Demonic Flamita won a Six Man Mayhem match featuring P. J. Black, Danhausen, Mike Bennett, Eli Isom, and Dak Draper to earn a spot on the ROH World Championship rankings.
 Later on, his old tag team partner Bandido made his first successful defense of the ROH World Championship against Flip Gordon.
 After the match, top contenders Flamita, Brody King and EC3 would confront Bandido, before the four got into a brawl.
 On Night 2, Quinn McKay announced that Bandido will defend the world title at Death Before Dishonor in a Four-Way Elimination match against King, EC3, and Flamita.

 Also on Glory By Honor Night 2, McKay announced that two mystery free agents will be in singles competition against each other at Death Before Dishonor.
-On September 3rd, it was revealed that former WWE wrestlers Jake Atlas and Taylor Rust were the afromentioned competitors.
+On September 3, it was revealed that former WWE wrestlers Jake Atlas and Taylor Rust were the aforementioned competitors.

 Homicide, Chris Dickinson, and Tony Deppen of Violence Unlimited challenged any pure wrestlers past, present, and future to a six-man tag team match at the event.
 On the August 31 edition of Week By Week, former ROH Pure Champion John Walters, ROH top prospect LSG, and independent wrestler Lee Moriarty answered the challenge.

 For weeks, Dalton Castle has been attempting to improve the showmanship of Ring of Honor Wrestling, and started by attempting to recruit young wrestlers Dak Draper and Eli Isom as his proteges.
 After sitting ringside for their matches with each other, and a failed bid at the ROH World Six-Man Tag Team Championship at Best in the World, the three men had a three-way match on July 24.
 There, Draper pinned Isom after Castle threw a chair into Isom's head.
 On the August 31 Week By Week, it was announced that Isom and Castle will face off at Death Before Dishonor.